data-integrations/wrangler/docs/directives/send-to-error.md

 # Send to Error

-The `send-to-error` directive allows the filtering of records and directs the filtered records that match a given condition to an error collector.
+The SEND-TO-ERROR directive allows the filtering of records and directs the filtered records that match a given condition to an error collector.
 If the error collector is not connected as the next stage in a pipeline, then the filtered records will be dropped.